clan-lol/clan-core/docs/site/clanmodules/index.md

 The next step is to register the module via the `clanModules` attribute.

-!!!
-Note
-    Currently ClanModules should be contributed to the clan-core repository.
-Ad-hoc loading modules is not recommended / supported yet.

 ```nix title="clanModules/flake-module.nix"
 --8<-- "clanModules/flake-module.nix:0:6"
     # Register your new module here